Generic Name: Promethazine and Codeine (proe METH a zeen & KOE deen)

 - This medicine comes with an extra patient fact sheet called a Medication Guide.
 Read it with care.
 Read it again each time promethazine and codeine is refilled.
-If you have any questions about this medicine, please talk with the doctor, pharmacist, or other health care provider.
+If you have any questions about promethazine and codeine, please talk with the doctor, pharmacist, or other health care provider.

 - Side Effects

 - Dosage Information